textpattern/textpattern.github.io/brand/textpattern-documentation-guidelines.md

 That’s a lot of distracting bold text, so, obviously, a single rule to make all interface strings bold is not ideal for documentation.

-However, not using bold is also problematic as strings containing multiple words in sentence-case (standard for the adminstration interface) get confused with normal text:
+However, not using bold is also problematic because strings containing multiple words in sentence-case (standard for the adminstration interface) get confused with normal text:

 > Set the Date format and Time zone in the Site section of Preferences.

 A readers eyes can easily distinguish the capital words, but not the additional words in the two strings using sentence-case (i.e. **Date format** and **Time zone**).
 So normal weight alone is also not going to work.

-Thus we can sensibly derive two of five rules for formatting interface strings in documentation:
+Thus two rules are derived so far:

 * Leave single-word strings in normal weight and let the capitalizations distinguish them from normal text (e.g. ‘the Site section of the Preferences panel’).
 * If multiple-word strings in sentence-case have no terminal punctuation, make them bold (e.g. ‘the **Date format** and **Time zone** settings in the Site section of the Preferences panel).

 There are also many instances where strings can be full sentences with terminal punction, notably some of the settings in the Site section of Preferences.
-Consider this example:
+Consider this hypothetical instruction example:

 > You can control widowed words by selecting Yes for the Prevent widowed words in article titles? preference in the Site section of the Preferences panel.